59naga/npm-count/README.md

 ## `.fetchDownloads`(names,period='last-day') -> Promise(packages)

-Fetch the download count and total of period of specified package names.
+Fetch the download counts of package names in period.

 ```js
 // Fetch the browserify stats in last-day